 To facilitate effective execution of its function, the Board has delegated specific responsibilities to three subcommittees, namely Audit Committee ("AC"), Nominating Committee ("NC") and Remuneration Committee ("RC") (collectively, the "Board Committees" or each the "Board Committee").
-Each Board Committee has its own terms of reference setting out its roles and authorities to examine particular issues and report back to the Board with its recommendations.
+Each Board Committee has its own terms of reference which clearly sets out its duties, roles and authorities to examine particular issues and report back to the Board with its recommendations.
 The Chief Executive Officer ("CEO") is invited to attend all Board and Board Committees meetings and is required to report to the Board.
 The ultimate responsibility for the final decision on all matters, however, lies with the entire Board.